shacharlevy1991/agentune/agentune_simulate/docs/development/folder_structure.md

-# Conversation Simulator - Folder Structure
+# Agentune Simulate - Folder Structure

-This document outlines the high-level folder structure for the Conversation Simulator project.
+This document outlines the high-level folder structure for the Agentune Simulate project.

 ## Overview